Safety of home birth

 is it safe?

-Midwives are trained not only how to care for low-risk pregnancies and births but how to screen for potential problems.
+Licensed Midwives are trained not only how to care for low-risk pregnancies and births but how to screen for potential problems.
 They are trained to recognize when further skills such as a physicians consultation or transfer of care are needed.
 They are prepared to use their skills and training to respond to a complication or emergency.
 They often carry oxygen, neonatal resuscitators, suctioning equipment, herbs and medications for use in the event of a postpartum hemorrhage.

 However, birth is approached by a midwife as if it is a natural process.
 It is a welcomed journey, a transformation, to be honored and respected.
 Midwives are prepared to act when needed but assume the role of quiet supporter when all is well.
 Birth is not a medical condition.
-All mammals give birth, many with a female supporter along side them.
+All mammals give birth, many with a supporter along side them.
 Their bodies carry their babies, labor, give birth and nurse their babies.
 Birth can be trusted.
-Women can be trusted.
+Bodies can be trusted.
 Babies can be trusted.
 As we trust the flower to open in the spring, so we can trust birth.

 why home birth?